GloriEvo/GloriEvo/README.md

 ♡ Yumeshipper ♡

 ⤷ Gathering yumes, testing waters and not taking it super seriously.
-I'm sharing and ENCOURAGE interacting if you have the same yume I do!
+I'm sharing and ENCOURAGE interacting if you have the same yume(s) I do!

 ~